SpriteKitAlliance/SKAToolKit/README.md

 It is important that you make your map in Tiled using 1x assets.
 When you are ready to bring it into your app for best results provide 1x, @2x, and @3x assets.
 Keep in mind that there limitation with SpriteKit and texture sizes.
 Make sure your 1x assets do not exceed 675 x 675 (when at 3x they would be 2025 under the 2048 limit).
 Just like tiled you only need to import the images used to create your map.
 Put these images into an asset catalog for best results.
 No plist files or reference folders needed.

 ####Collection Tilesets
 Tiled supports collection tilesets.
 Make sure you design your map with 1x graphics.
 You can provide 1x and 2x .atlas or .atlasc folders containing the same image names you used to create your tile map.
 Remember to add .atlas and .atlasc folders to Xcode as reference folders.
-At the moment @3x is not supported in atlas folders.
+At the moment @3x is not supported in atlas folders due to Xcode limitations.

 ###Supported Map Types

 ####TMX
-TMX support is in its early stages but is now supported.
 Make sure you include your .tmx and locate all images you used for your map and import those along with any @2x and @3x version of those images (if using normal tilesets) or create atlas folders (if using collection tilesets).
 See Resolution Support for more info.
 SKATiledMap will look for a TMX file before it looks for a JSON file.
 If a feature is missing please contact skyler@skymistdevelopment.com

     SKATiledMap *map = [[SKATiledMap alloc]initWithMapName:@"yourMapName"]; //name of your TMX file